neo-project/docs/en-us/sc/tutorial/verify.md

 ## Compiling a contract script

-First of all, refer to [how to use C# to write a smart contract](../quickstart/getting-started-csharp.md) to compile a smart contract file Test.avm using the following code.
+First of all, refer to [Developing an NEP-5 contract](../getting started/develop.md) to compile a smart contract file Test.avm using the following code.

 ```c#
 using Neo.SmartContract.Framework;